Agroha Dham: Adya Mahalaxmi temple

+Sarovar

 Shakti Sarovar is a large pond behind the temple complex.
 It was filled with water from 41 rivers of India in 1988.
 A platform at the north-west end depicts the scene of Samudra manthan.
 A naturopathy center is located near Shakti Sarovar, where treatment is done through yoga.
 An amusement park with a boating site has been built near the complex.